jurb/amsterdam-rag-chatbot-system/README.md

-# This is an ugly fork for subsidie info :)

-This version uses an azure openai resource and hides the other llm options.
-I checked in documents about subsidie, scraped with the tool mentioned below.
-That needs to be periodically refreshed.
+# Amsterdam Subsidies RAG Chatbot - Fork

+This is a fork of the [Amsterdam RAG Chatbot System](https://github.com/Amsterdam-AI-Team/amsterdam-rag-chatbot-system), customized for answering questions about subsidies from the amsterdam.nl website.

+## Key Modifications

+### 1. **Focused Data Source**
+- Uses a [fork of the scraper](https://github.com/jurb/amsterdam-nl-website-scraper/tree/feat-markdown-converter) to extract markdown files with YAML metadataheaders
+- Processes documents in markdown format with YAML metadata headers
+- Is made for files from the `subsidies` path from amsterdam.nl website

+### 2. **Azure OpenAI Integration**
+- Migrated from generic OpenAI to Azure OpenAI services
+- Hides other LLM options

+### 3. **Prompt**
+- Adjusted prompt slightly to use multiple documents to answer a question if applicable

+## Getting Started

-1. checkout the 'subsidies' branch
+1. Checkout the 'subsidies' branch
-2. create an .env file with the following:
+2. Create an .env file with the following:

 ```
 AZURE_RESOURCE_NAME=ai-openai-ont